-Performing this analysis determines that in WY 2017/18 there was a decrease in storage in the basins of 80,243 AF.
-Most of this storage decrease was observed in the Montebello Forebay, which saw an overall water level drop of 15 feet.
+Performing this analysis determines that in WY 2018/19 there was an increase in storage in the basins of 62,200 AF (mostly due to an increase in water levels within the Montebello Forebay).
 Table 8 provides the historical groundwater storage changes in the CBWCB.
-Based on the wet year in the current WY, it is expected that the groundwater basins will gain water in storage this year.